drkhrse/drkhrse_miyoo_bezels/template/README.md

 Photoshop source files provided as is.
 It was organized only enough for my own sanity so I apologize in advance for it not being as clear and documented as it should be.
+Bezel text was recreated whenever possible with the closest fonts that I could find.
 Separate files were created for different system aspect ratios.

 Additional fonts that are used in the files.
 - [ArTarumianKamar](https://www.whatfontis.com/FF_ArTarumianKamar.font)